Inoansta/Inoansta/README.md

 #### :question: I am..

-I am a passionate web developer, primarily making application with React/Redux/Express/Node.js/MongoDB.
+I am a passionate web developer, primarily making applications with React/Redux/Express/Node.js/MongoDB.
 * :gift_heart: I love coding with Javascript.
-I do not mind with Typescript for Redux too!
+I also enjoy using Typescript for Redux too!
-* :mag: Not only interested in Frontend, but also Fullstack.
+* :mag: I'm not only interested in Frontend positions, but also Fullstack positions.
-* :unlock: I always find solution to be helpful as a member!
+* :unlock: I always find solutions for any questions/tasks so that I can be a productive member to any team I get to work alongside!
-* :sunglasses: I never hesitate to learn new knowledge.
+* :sunglasses: I am always striving to learn new knowledge and skills to help develop into a more experienced and valuable member in any team/project.

 #### :wrench: Lanauges and Tools
 <p>